-The report shows that Scripps Mercy Hospital has statistically better mortality rates than the national average for heart failure and pneumonia patients.
+The report shows that Scripps Mercy Hospital (San Diego and Chula Vista) has statistically better mortality rates than the national average for heart failure and pneumonia patients.
 Scripps Memorial Hospital La Jolla has statistically better rates for pneumonia patients.
 All other Scripps hospitals also had mortality rates that were better than the national average in all categories, but the rates were not statistically high enough to achieve the “better than” designation.

 Scripps Mercy is one of 213 hospitals out of 4,773 nationally and 17 out of 347 in California to perform statistically better than the national average in heart failure mortality.
 This places Scripps Mercy in the top four percent nationally and top five percent in California in that category.

 For pneumonia mortality, Scripps Mercy and Scripps La Jolla were in the top five percent (253 of 4,814) nationally and (18 of 352) statewide.
 They are the only hospitals in San Diego County to earn that distinction.

 “At Scripps, we are committed to becoming the safest and highest quality health system in the San Diego region and today’s CMS report is a validation of that commitment,” said Scripps Chief Medical Officer Brent Eastman, MD.
 “We are especially proud that all Scripps hospitals have similarly high scores, because it is an illustration of the culture of high quality health care we are establishing throughout our organization.”